rhildred/razordotnetcorepages/README.md

 Another place where we see multiple views of the same data is when considering a graph and table of the same data.
 Here we have a web monitoring app with the table providing a key for the graph above it.

 The model view controller predates the web by a few years.
 When the pattern was applied to the web the views were generated from model data by templates. .net MVC uses razor templates to present the model as .html.
-Generally web MVC also includes friendly URLs.
+Web MVC also includes technology independent/SEO friendly URLs.

 ## Razor Web Pages
 ### The razor syntax is independent of MVC